00BBS/SimpleTxtGame/README.md

 # SimpleTxtGame
-This is a simple RPG text game which is being created using C.
+This is a simple RPG text game which is being created using C and is run in console.

 Core concepts involved:
   - Reading and writing .txt files
   - Use of linked lists to represent movement around dungeons.

 Installing procedure:
+  - Download files from SimpleTxtGame01, this includes the story folder with .txt files and the simpleTxtMain.c and its header file.
+  - Compile.
+  - Run.

 Version list:
 v0.0.1: